-Let me make one thing perfectly clear up front: Although they come from the same hemp plant, CBD oil and medical marijuana are two completely different things.
+Let me make one thing perfectly clear up front: Although they are derived from the same hemp plant (Cannabis Sativa L), CBD oil and medical marijuana are two completely different things.
 However, the difference in medical marijuana and the weed sold by the friendly neighborhood dealer is – nothing.
 Medical marijuana is just regular ol’ weed, but in the states where it is legal, you need a valid medical reason to buy and/or smoke it.

 The most common reasons for medical marijuana use are pain and nausea.
 There have also been claims made that it is also effective in treating anxiety disorders, Chron’s Disease, Alzheimer’s Disease and Glaucoma.
 We can explore the validity of these claims at a later date, but for now we will concentrate on CBD oil.

 The property in medical and recreational marijuana that gives you the buzz is tetrahydrocannabinol, or THC.
 Both THC and cannabidiol, or CBD, are among a host of compounds, known as cannabinoids, found in the cannabis plant.
 The CBD compound, usually mixed with Sunflower oil or Olive oil, is commonly referred to as CBD oil.
 THC is psychoactive.
 CBD oil is not.
 Simply put, THC will get you high.
 CBD oil will not.

 How It Works